I have a few things to say about the holidays. But first:

 And the good news is, it’s totally up to you how you experience the next few weeks.

 So it’s time to make some decisions, my dear.
-If I could have it my way, you would:
+Here are some options of things you could do:

 - Decide that you won’t put more pressure on yourself than necessary.